 - The flexibility it affords

-- Greater control over your work and life
+- Greater control over your work/life balance

 - Retaining responsibility for the direction of your career